Pai Gow Poker: A Unique Twist on Traditional Poker

 Where Does Pai Gow Poker Come From?

-Pai Gow Poker is a fun, e citing game that merges the traditional Chinese game Pai Gow with American Poker.
+Pai Gow Poker is a fun, exciting game that merges the traditional Chinese game Pai Gow with American Poker.
 It is played using a standard deck of 52 cards plus one Joker, which can either be used as an Ace or to complete a Straight or Flush.

 The Joker

-In Pai Gow, the joker is referred to as a "bug" and functions as an ace, except when it can be used to complete a straight or flush.
-This allows for the possibility of having five aces, which is considered the highest five-card hand in Pai Gow.
+In Pai Gow Poker, the joker is referred to as a "bug" and functions as an ace, except when it can be used to complete a straight or flush.
+This allows for the possibility of having five aces, which is the highest five-card hand in Pai Gow Poker.

 How to Bet in Pai Gow Poker

-To begin playing Pai Gow poker, the player must place a single bet within the table's minimum and maximum betting limits.
+To begin playing Pai Gow Poker, the player must place a single bet within the table's minimum and maximum betting limits.
 This bet will remain the only one for the entire hand.
 Some tables offer a Bonus bet on the likelihood of making a "premium" hand, typically three of a kind or better.
 The payout for the Bonus bet increases with the value of the premium hand, regardless of the outcome of the main bet.
-However, it is recommended to avoid placing a Bonus bet as the house edge is significantly high, and you're much more likely to drain money over time.
+However, the Bonus bet carries a high house edge, so consider it carefully.